tsccsj/DigPopKernelAnalysis/README.md

 # DigPopKernelAnalysis
 KernelAnalysis is software developed to create indicator maps from Digital Populations realizations based on the attributes of household attributes and person attributes.
 It aims to answer questions of this kind: give all or a subset of population (or households), what is the ratio of the population (or households) that meets certain standards.
 What does it do?

-Software instruction at
+#Software instruction
 http://digitalpopulations.pbworks.com/w/page/88807286/KernelAnalysis

-What does it do?
+#What does it do?
 For each of the Digital Populations realizations, it performs the following steps:
  1. Find the persons (or households) that belongs to the targeting sub-population by reading through the household and population files of this Digital Populations realization
  2. Find the persons (or households) within the sub-population that meet user-specific conditions (referred as cases)